Minds On

 Colonization is the process in which a foreign power invades and dominates a territory or land base inhabited by Indigenous Peoples by establishing a colony and imposing its own social, cultural, religious, economic, and political systems and values.
 A colonized region is called a colony.

 You will also explore different aspects of the lives of the colonizers and of the Indigenous Peoples of the time and how they influenced one another.
-Let’s begin by exploring Pemmican which was, and still is, a large part of Métis life.
+Let’s begin by exploring pemmican which was, and still is, a large part of Métis life.

-Do you know what Pemmican is?
-Explore the following video to deepen your understanding of the importance of Pemmican.
+Do you know what pemmican is?
+Explore the following video to deepen your understanding of the importance of pemmican.

 Action

-Task 1: Creating Upper Canada
+Creating Upper Canada

 Before you begin, it is important to note that during this time period, Canada was referred to as “British North America.”